Today’s Best Recipe is Instant Pot Yogurt or a step or two more and it’s Instant Pot Greek Yogurt.

 - Once you get the 180-185 degrees reading, remove the cooking pot and place it in the ice bath (a sink filled with cold water) to reduce milk to 110 degrees–remember to whisk often.
 (If it dips below 110°F, pop the insert back in the cooker, press “Yogurt,” then “Adjust” and monitor the thermometer until it’s back in the right zone.
 Remove the insert from the cooker.)An alternative method is to Put the thermometer in the milk and wait until it’s 116° F. This can take as long as an hour.

 - There will be a film of coagulated milk on the surface of the milk; carefully lift this off with a spoon and discard (this film won’t ruin your yogurt, but it creates a distracting texture once it’s finished).

 - The next step is to temper the yogurt starter.
-To do this place the starter in a medium bowl and add 1/2 cup of the warm milk.
+To do this, place the starter in a medium bowl and add 1/2 cup of warm milk.
 Whisk until smooth, then pour into the insert of milk and whisk to combine.

-- Return the inner pot with milk back inside the Instant Pot, lock on the lid (steam vent doesn’t matter here because we aren’t creating pressure).
+- Return the inner pot with milk back inside the Instant Pot, and lock on the lid (the steam vent doesn’t matter here because we aren’t creating pressure).

 - Press the YOGURT button.

 - Adust the time, using the + button to 8:00